 The price range of all three batteries varies, too.
 If you’re looking for maximum battery power, Samsung 30Q will suit you best.

 Further, the board’s weight is only 19 Ibs, making it easy to ride and comfortable.
+I only need one hand to carry it around, even when I have to take all my stuff.
 The light weight makes the board less wobbly on the road and offers a smooth travel experience.